grpc/grpc-kotlin/README.md

 - [grpc-kotlin-stub](stub): A Kotlin implementation of gRPC, providing runtime support for client-stubs and server-side code.

+- [grpc-kotlin-stub-lite](stub-lite): An implementation of `grpc-kotlin-stub`,
+  but with a dependency on `grpc-protobuf-lite` instead of `grpc-protobuf` for Android projects.

 For more information, see the following pages:

 - [gRPC Kotlin/JVM Quick Start][]